-This course provides an opportunity for students to engage in skilled observation and selective participation in various aspects of the occupational therapy (OT) process during a full-time, one-week Level I Fieldwork experience.
-Students will participate in pre-briefing and preparatory learning activities prior to the clinical experience, as well as debriefing after clinical experiences.
-Students will learn to be part of interprofessional teams and how to appropriately interact with individuals/groups/populations, families, caregivers, and healthcare providers.
-This course will provide students with the opportunity to apply theories and evidence to inform clinical decision making, as well as translate their professional behavior, observation skills, performance skills and clinical application of their knowledge into adult and older adult practice environments.
-Experiences may take place in a variety of settings (medical, educational, role emerging, non-traditional) and provide students with the means to apply learned content from previous and concurrent courses.
+This experiential course provides opportunities for students to engage in skilled observation and selective participation in various aspects of the occupational therapy (OT) process during a full-time, one-week Level I Fieldwork experience.
+Students will participate in prebriefing and preparatory learning activities prior to the clinical experience, as well as debriefing after clinical experiences.
+Students will learn to be part of interprofessional teams and how to appropriately interact with individuals/groups/populations, support networks, and providers.
+This course will provide students with the opportunity to apply theories and evidence to inform clinical decision-making, as well as translate their professional behavior, observation skills, performance skills, and clinical application of their knowledge into practice environments serving adult and older adult practice environments.
+Experiences may occur in various settings (medical, educational, role emerging, non-traditional) and provide students with the means to apply learned content from previous and concurrent courses.
 (1 credit hour)